Dillenia alata: Description

+Phenology

+Flowering of this species has been observed throughout the year, but with a peak from June to September and a low around March.

 Taxonomy

 The species was originally named Wormia alata by the Scottish botanist Robert Brown, and later formally described in 1817 by the Swiss botanist Augustin Pyramus de Candolle.
 His description was based on plant material collected by Joseph Banks at Point Lookout, Endeavour River, during James Cook's first voyage of discovery in 1770.

 The species was transferred to the genus Dillenia by Italian botanist Ugolino Martelli in 1886.